rhyslwells/Data-Archive/content/Drafts/Interpretable Decision Trees/Interpretable Decision Trees.md

 | F1 Score  | 0.7325      | 0.7036      | 0.0302     | 0.0387     |
 | ROC AUC   | 0.8499      | 0.8422      | 0.0273     | 0.0150     |

-## Pruning the Decision Tree for Interpretability

-Pruning trims unnecessary branches in the tree, simplifying its structure while maintaining performance.
-We used **cost-complexity pruning** to determine the optimal pruning threshold (`ccp_alpha`).
+### Pruning

+Now that we have a simplified model and a reduced dataset we can prune the model using [cost-complexity pruning](https://scikit-learn.org/1.5/auto_examples/tree/plot_cost_complexity_pruning.html) .

+This method determines the optimal pruning threshold (`ccp_alpha`).
+We achieve this with the following snippet:
 ```python
 # Get pruning path
 ccp_path = base_interpretable_model.cost_complexity_pruning_path(X_train_rfe, y_train)
 ccp_alphas = ccp_path.ccp_alphas
 ```

-We evaluate the model for various `ccp_alpha` values using cross-validation on the feature-selected data.
-Below are the results:
+We evaluate the `Base` model pruned using various `ccp_alpha` values using cross-validation for accuracy:

 | ID  | ccp_alpha | accuracy |
 | --- | --------- | -------- |